SpongeYao/Farmbot_GeneralAP/README.md

 ### StepperControl
-The python code with GUI to load  from and send command to Aruduino
+The python code with GUI to to display current position (in step unit) and move the motor to specific loaction
 ```command line:
 python gui_main.py
 ```